Luko22/Luko22/README.md

 ## Portfolio website
 With this Readme, I simply wanted to introduce myself.
-HOW-UH-EVER (as my secondary IT used to say) I made an interactive, Website Portfolio to demonstrate a few projects of mine.
-I also showcase some of my current real-time data sent from sensors in my room with a SQL database and PHP.<br />
+HOW-UH-EVER (as my secondary IT used to say) I also made an interactive, Website Portfolio to demonstrate a few projects of mine.
+There I also showcase real-time data sent from sensors in my room with a SQL database and PHP.<br />
 Essentially this is a whole software project to show my hardware projects.
-Enjoy! please click here[https://www.google.com/] or the wanted
+Enjoy! check out [Luko22.github.io] !
 -->

 <details>